 Knowledge is power when it comes to managing your Splunk environment effectively.
 Kinney Group has years of experience helping customers keep Data Sprawl in check.
 In fact, we developed the Atlas platform for just this purpose.
 Atlas applications are purpose-built to keep Data Sprawl at bay (and a host of other admin headaches) by empowering Splunk admins with the tools they need.

-Click here to learn more about the Atlas platform, to get a video preview, schedule a demo, or for a free 30-day trial of the platform.
+Click here to learn more about the Atlas platform, to get a video preview, schedule a demo, or for a free trial of the platform.